reidpr/quac/sphinx/install.rst

    installing everything necessary to make them pass, as this will make your life much easier going forward.)

-   Note that a working Internet connection is required to run the tests.
+   Note that the following are required to pass all the tests:

+   * A working Internet connection.

+   * Ability to SSH to ``localhost`` with no password or passphrase prompt (i.e., you need to set up and SSH key pair and ``ssh-agent``).

    Some (optional) tests require test data which is not included with QUAC.
    See ``twtests/README`` for details.